-There are over 40 communities along the Appalachian Trail’s corridor that have been recognized in the A.T.
+There are 50 communities along the Appalachian Trail’s corridor that have been recognized in the A.T.
 Community™ program.
 These towns and cities are assets for everyone who uses the A.T., providing food, supplies, recreation, history, volunteer opportunities and so much more.
 Find special events and promotions, plan your own A.T. adventures — whether for an afternoon or for multiple days — and explore everything these communities have to offer.

 Learn more about one of our A.T.
 Communities